TheRealAnonymous008/quartz/content/details/natural sciences/biology/cell biology/The Properties of Life from a Biological Perspective.md

 	* Cells arise from pre-existing cells.
 * Cells are characterized by the following properties.
 	* Highly organized and complex.
 This is despite the fact that such processes arise stochastically (see [Levinthal's Paradox](https://en.wikipedia.org/wiki/Levinthal%27s_paradox) )
-	* Contains a genetric program and the means to use it.
+	* Contains a genetic program and the means to use it.
 This genetic program governs all cellular processes, and it can mutate to induce variations.
 	* Capable of reproduction.
 This is via cell division.
 	* Acquires and Utilizes Energy.
 The primary energy source for all things is the sun.
 	* Carries out a variety of chemical reactions (i.e., metabolism)